chloeli-15/jailbreaking_interp/README.md

 ## Introduction

-[Recent work](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat) has investigated refusal mechanisms in Llama2, responsible for refusing to answer harmful prompts.
-They showed some evidence for the hypothesis that there is some early-mid layer circuit that computes a harmfulness feature, which is separate from circuits creating the task representation in early layers.
+[Recent work](https://www.alignmentforum.org/posts/pYcEhoAoPfHhgJ8YC/refusal-mechanisms-initial-experiments-with-llama-2-7b-chat) has investigated refusal mechanisms in Llama2, responsible for the model refusing to answer harmful prompts.
+They hypothesized that there is some early-mid layer circuit that computes a harmfulness feature, which is separate from circuits creating the task representation in early layers.

+Objectives of the current study (to be refined):
+- Find circuit for refusal by path patching
-We jailbreaking suffixes
+- Initial experiments on mechanisms responsible for jailbreaking suffixes
+-

 ## Generating dataset